 Having the flu is awful.
 The aches, the pains, and it can last if the strain is a particularly brutal one.
-No one wants to feel like that, so the best plan is to plan ahead.
-We're talking flu prevention—like getting your flu shot—and it is seriously important.
+No one wants to feel like that, so the best plan is to plan.
+We're talking about flu prevention—like getting your flu shot—which is seriously important.

-Flu vaccines have been shown to reduce the risk of flu illness, hospitalization, and death, per the CDC.
-And getting a vaccine this fall will not only reduce your flu risk but also help save others by conserving potentially scarce health care resources.
+According to the CDC, flu vaccines have been shown to reduce the risk of flu, hospitalization, and death.
+And getting a vaccine this fall will reduce your flu risk and also help save others by conserving potentially scarce healthcare resources.

-So if you're thinking about skipping out on the vaccine this year—think again.
+So if you're thinking about skipping the vaccine this year—think again.
 And this year, the earlier, the better.

 The flu shot is available a lot sooner than you might think.
-Sometimes, you can get the vaccine starting at the very end of August, but more often it drops in pharmacies and doctors' offices in mid-September or early October.
+Sometimes, you can get the vaccine at the very end of August.
+Still, it often drops in pharmacies and doctors' offices in mid-September or early October.
 The CDC recommends aiming for a September or October flu shot, especially for older people who risk reduced protection later in the flu season.